pingcap/docs/statistics.md

 > **Note:**
 >
 > The following suggestions are for reference only.
 You need to configure the values based on the real scenario.
->- Minimum value: should be greater than the maximum memory usage when TiDB collects statistics from the table with the most columns.
-An approximate reference: when TiDB collects statistics from a table with 20 columns using the default configuration, the maximum memory usage is about 800 MiB; when TiDB collects s tatistics from a table with 160 columns using the default configuration, the maximum memory usage is abou t 5 GiB.
+> - Minimum value: should be greater than the maximum memory usage when TiDB collects statistics from the table with the most columns.
+An approximate reference: when TiDB collects statistics from a table with 20 columns using the default configuration, the maximum memory usage is about 800 MiB; when TiDB collects statistics from a table with 160 columns using the default configuration, the maximum memory usage is about 5 GiB.
->- Maximum value: should be less than the available memory when TiDB is not collecting statistics.
+> - Maximum value: should be less than the available memory when TiDB is not collecting statistics.

 ## Persist ANALYZE configurations